magdalazari/lgm_mutualism/README.md

 Data from:
-A. ABCD neurocognition (Shared\abcd-data-release-5.1\core\neurocognition\nc_y_nihtb) -> NIH Toolbox (5 tests administered at baseline, 2nd and 4th year, all of them administered in English).
+A. ABCD neurocognition (Shared\abcd-data-release-5.1\core\neurocognition\nc_y_nihtb) -> NIH Toolbox (5 tests administered at baseline, 2nd and 4th year, administered in English).
 Included:
 1. Picture Vocabulary (component of the Crystallized Composite Score)
 2. Flanker Inhibitory Control & Attention (component of the Fluid Composite Score) (remote assessments used a replicated Flanker task -Inquisit platform-)
 3. Picture Sequence Memory (component of the Fluid Composite Score)